Coordinated IT

 What happens to my old computer?

-I am part of a research collective that shares documentation on Dropbox, will I be able to continue to do so?
+I am part of a research group that shares documentation on Dropbox.
+Will I be able to continue doing so?

-No, and this applies regardless of whether you are part of Coordinated IT or not.
-There are equivalent solutions that meet KI's security requirements and where KI has valid agreements with suppliers.
+No, and this applies regardless of whether you are part of Coordinated IT.
+Equivalent solutions exist that meet KI's security requirements and with which KI has valid agreements with suppliers.
+Read more on Store and share files.

-17 departments are incorporated and 7 remain.
-The plan is to be ready in 2026.
+Most departments are incorporated or ongoing.
+The plan is that the project is finalized in 2026.

 If I need help, how does it work?

-ITA offers several support channels available between 8-17.
-You can reach the Helpdesk via KI Self Service, telephone or a visit to a service desk.
+ITA offers several support channels between 8 and 17.
+You can reach the Helpdesk via KI Self Service, telephone, or a service desk visit.

 Timetable for remaining departments and operational support

-Most departments and professional services at KI are today part of Coordinated IT.
-When a migration to Coordinated IT begins at an department, the work is led through a steering group with representatives from both the department and the IT Office.
+Today, most departments and professional services at KI are part of Coordinated IT.
+When a migration to Coordinated IT begins at a department, the work is led through a steering group with representatives from both the department and the IT Office.
 The IT Office's project manager convenes this well in advance of the project start.
-A timetable for the migration of remaining departments decided by the University Director exists and looks like this:
+A timetable for the migration of the remaining departments, decided by the University Director, looks like this:

 Ongoing projects